 When used with rigid sarking and counterbattens the maximum pitch with Universal Angle Monoridge Tiles is:

-The effective ventilation area per metre of ridge is 5,000 mm²
+The effective ventilation area per metre run of ridge is 5,000mm².

 Each pack contains sufficient components to secure 6 monoridge tiles.

-In addition, monoridge tiles will be required in a colour to suit, with matching Block End Monoridge Tiles, Left Hand and Right Hand, at all gable ends.
-Please note that Block End Monoridge Tile colours are not available for Rosemary, Heathland, DuoPlain or Plain Tile Natural Red.
+In addition, monoridge tiles will be required along with Block End Monoridge Tiles, Left Hand and Right Hand, at all gable ends.
+Please note that Block End Monoridge Tile are only available in colours Slate Grey, Terracotta and Tudor Brown plus Brown for Half Round.

 A timber batten, 25 mm thick, must be fixed vertically to allow monoridge tile fixing.